RogerMicrosoftCode/AROLLMsAIServicesGBB/Deploy ARO/2credentials.md

-I'll add the Step 5 section to the formatted Markdown:

 # Service Principal for Azure OpenShift

 Before proceeding with the OpenShift installation, you need to create a service principal with administrative rights for your subscription by following the steps outlined in [Azure: Creating a Service Principal][sp-create].